 Email marketing is a powerful tool, even more, powerful when partnered with a 360° marketing campaign.
 Make the first step in improving your email marketing conversion rates and re-design your email template.
 The skincare brand Moon Juice has a very simplistic email template that actually replicates their website (a smart branding move).

 In conclusion, to cover all bases in your skincare marketing strategy, you need to include SEO for organic rankings and long-term organic results.
-The better you are at ranking on Google with SEO, the less you’ll have to spend on paid advertising.
+The better you are at ranking on Google with SEO, the less you’ll have to spend on skincare advertising.

 Paid advertising should be used primarily to reach new audiences and to target your existing audience appropriately.
 Once you have gained new audiences, it’s crucial to remarket to them.
 Always keep in mind the rule of 7; a consumer will interact with your brand seven times before converting.